top of page

 Mistake #7: Going Silent After the Initial Response

-The companies that navigate crises successfully aren't the ones with the best lawyers or the most polished statements.
+The companies that navigate crises successfully in 2026 aren't necessarily those with the biggest budgets or most polished statements.
 They're the ones who respond with speed, authenticity, platform-awareness, and genuine corrective action.

 Comments